NYCPlanning/data-engineering-code-interview/README.md

 To download 311 service request records write a script that takes 2 parameters passed from the command line: number of days and responding agency acronym.
 For example, if a user wanted to get all service request records created in the last week where DSNY is the responding agency, they would pass `7` and `DSNY` as the parameters.
 For this exercise, we ask that you download all 311 service requests filed the **last seven days** where **HPD** is the responding agency.
 Save the data as a csv named `raw.csv` in a folder called `data`.

+*Bonus points* if you demostrate your code is dynamic by downloading and saving a series of csv files each with a different timeframe and responding agencgy, and save these files as csvs with a naming convention of your choice.

 ### Python Task 2: Data Aggregation

 Write a process to produce a time series table based on the `data/raw.csv`file we created in **Task 1** that has the following fields: